Release money from your house- You don’t need to make regular monthly payments

 Mrs Daly from Glasgow

-My daughter lives in the States and does not have health insurance.
-My £30,000 lifetime mortgage paid the medical bills for her son’s birth and a year’s rent in advance for a new flat for the baby.
+My daughter lives in the states and does not have health insurance.
+My £30,000 lifetime mortgage paid the medical bills for her son to be born and a years rent in advance for a new flat for the baby.

 Mr G from Kent

 I got an interest-only lifetime mortgage and gave my sons £100,000 each so they could put a deposit down on a home.
-My money made it possible for them to get an excellent mortgage deal, especially one poorly paid son.
+My money made it possible for them to get a very good mortgage deal, especially one son who is not well paid.

 David P

-With my power of attorney, I got an equity release on my father’s house to pay for disability provisions, including a lift and a new kitchen.
+With my power of attorney, I got equity release on my father’s house to pay for disability provisions including a lift and a new kitchen.

 Sophie G from Aberdeen